-Have you ever noticed that children have happiness down pat?
-They spend a majority of their days laughing, smiling and just enjoying life.
-Wouldn’t it be great if you can be that happy about life again?
+Have you ever noticed that children have happiness inside?
+They spend the majority of their days laughing, smiling, and just enjoying life.
+Wouldn’t it be great if you can be that happy like a child again?
 The good news is that you can.

 It may be hard to imagine because, after all, we as adults have responsibilities that children don’t have.
-We have to go to work to earn a living so that our families are taken care of.
-We know things about the darker side of the world that they don’t so it’s understandable that we’d have a little more concern, worry or fear than them, right?
+We’ve got to go to work to earn a living so that our families are taken care of.
+We know things about the darker side of the world that they don’t so it’s understandable that we’d have a little more concern, worry, or fear than them, right?

-While all of that is certainly true that doesn’t mean that you have to live a life of dread and despair.
-In fact, if you adopt a few childlike behaviors, you’ll have the same level of happiness as them.
+While all of that’s certainly true that doesn’t mean that you have to live a life of dread and despair.
+If you adopt a few childlike behaviors, you’ll have the same level of happiness as them.